-- Events are limited to timed, seated events.
-Trade shows, exhibit spaces, networking events and gathering spaces are prohibited. - Face coverings are required at all times.

-- Indoor Event Venues shall be allowed to open at 50% of permitted capacity or 50 individuals, whichever is smaller, while following the State Fire Marshal guidelines for Event Venues.
-State guidelines include but are not limited to the following restrictions: - Individuals must be able to maintain a six foot distance between each other.
+- o Events are limited to timed, seated events. - Trade shows and exhibit spaces are allowed with approval from the State Fire Marshall and the Department of Safety and Permits. - o Face coverings are required at all times. - Indoor Event Venues shall be allowed to open at 25% of permitted capacity or 75 individuals, whichever is smaller, while following the State Fire Marshal guidelines for Event Venues.
+State guidelines include but are not limited to the following restrictions: - o Individuals must be able to maintain a six foot distance between each other.
 Events are limited to timed, seated events.
-No buffets or dancing. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - Indoor live entertainment is only allowed with a special event permit.
+No buffets or dancing.

+- Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - o Indoor live entertainment is only allowed with a special event permit.
 Singing, karaoke, and wind-blown instruments are prohibited.